zopefoundation/transaction/docs/resourcemanager.rst

 .. doctest::

-   >>> from transaction.tests.SampleResourceManager import ResourceManager
+   >>> from transaction.tests.examples import ResourceManager

-This :class:`transaction.tests.SampleResourceManager.ResourceManager`
+This :class:`transaction.tests.examples.ResourceManager`
 class provides a trivial resource-manager implementation and doc strings to illustrate the protocol and to provide a tool for writing tests.